WeblateOrg/weblate/docs/admin/addons.rst

 Pseudolocales are useful for testing if all strings that should be localized are actually prepared for localization.
 This is done by altering source strings so it would be easy to spot a string which has not been altered and running the application with those strings as a translation.
-Also it would be find strings which localized counterparts might not fit into the layout.
+Also it would be easier to find strings which localized counterparts might not fit into the layout.

 .. hint::